 My research interest is on the ethics and efficacy of hospitality in the form of humanitarianism and human rights from its historical to contemporary context.
-To approach this in my dissertation, I examine a case study: the politics of protecting indigenous women's bodies in Cambodia during the period of the French protectorate.
-The narrative involves a network of French civil servants and private citizens, European and American institutions, and local indigènes involved in affairs related to caring for and regulating indigenous pregnancy and childbirth, prostitution, and gender-based violence.
+I approach this in my dissertation through a case study: the politics of protecting women's bodies in colonial Cambodia during the period of the French protectorate.
+The story involves local, regional, and global networks of French civil servants and private citizens, European and American institutions, and local elites.
+Collectively, they crafted policies, laws, and narratives about three domains of the biopolitical governance of empire: the regulation of prostitution, the facilitation of childbirth, and the prosecution of sexual violence.
 This project evolved from my work with an international non-governmental organization on health and hygiene programs for women and their families.

 Main Advisor: Professor Shepard